mahmoudaboueleneen/FinalProject-14-UA07/README.md

 10. Log in to Grafana using the default credentials:
     - Username: `admin`
     - Password: `admin`

-## 🧪 Testing
+11. When done, you can stop the Minikube cluster by running:

+    ```bash
+    minikube stop
+    ```

+<h2 id="testing">🧪 Testing</h2>

 Our system is designed to be tested using JUnit 5 with Spring Boot Test.

+Testing was done primarily using Postman, and the Postman collection is available in the `docs/postman` directory.
+The collection includes tests for each microservice's API endpoints, and it can be used to test the entire system end-to-end.

+Unit Tests and Integration Tests are yet to be implemented for the microservices, but the system is designed to be easily testable using JUnit 5.
+Each microservice should have its own test suite, and the tests can be run using Maven.

 ## Contributors & Teams